How to Make WWWow with

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-In this article, we speak mainly about a “classical”, monolithic Shopify solution, pointing to headless only from time to time, but please keep in mind that the vast possibilities of fully customizing Shopify do exist and an experienced software house can help you implement them according to your business needs.
+In this article, we speak mainly about a “classical”, monolithic Shopify solution, pointing to headless Shopify only from time to time, but please keep in mind that the vast possibilities of fully customizing Shopify do exist and an experienced software house can help you implement them according to your business needs.

 Ease of use is an important factor because it makes you more independent from external providers.
 What does this look like in the case of Shopify vs Magento?

-Well, as we said, Magento is an enterprise-oriented solution and setting up an online business requires advanced technical knowledge, although you can integrate it with a WordPress blog to ensure easier content administration.
+Well, as we said, Magento is an enterprise-oriented solution, and setting up an online business requires advanced technical knowledge, although you can integrate it with a WordPress blog to ensure easier content administration.
 You should, however, be familiar with the developers’ jargon to use it properly.

 On the other hand, Magento gives you vast possibilities of customization, if you need very specific functions.